inzp/ic_2018_p1/README.md

 <!--
-1º Projeto de Introdução à Computação 2018/2019 (c) by Pedro Serra
+1º Projecto de Introdução à Computação 2018/2019 (c) by Pedro Serra

-1º Projeto de Introdução à Computação 2018/2019 is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+1º Projecto de Introdução à Computação 2018/2019 is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.
 -->

-# 1º Projeto de Introdução à Computação 2018/2019
+# 1º Projecto de Introdução à Computação 2018/2019

 ## Descrição do problema